-At least one month before the planned Defense, the student must contact the Training Programs Office to request a letter from the Program Director to the JCLS Dean.
-The following information is necessary for this letter:
+The Training Programs Office will put together the letter from the Program Director.
+The following information is necessary for this letter 30 days before the defense date or sooner:

-- 1. date, time, location of Public Seminar and Thesis Defense - 2. thesis title - 3. student name as it should appear on the diploma - 4. members of the Final Examination Committee; addresses for any members outside the University - 5. the date on which the student stipend payment will stop (this information is for JCLS Financial Office use only; it will not appear on other defense documents)
+- Date/Time of Public Thesis Defense - Thesis Title - Students name as it should appear on the diploma - Members of the Final Examination Committee; e-mail address for any members outside the University - Stipend End Date (for JCLS Financial Office use only; it will not appear on other defense documents)

-At least three weeks before the Thesis Defense, the PhD candidate should deliver one copy of the thesis draft to the Dean's Office, one copy to the student's Program Director, and one copy to each of the Final Examination Committee members.
-See the "JCLS Guide to the PhD Degree and Thesis Manual" at https://www.jefferson.edu/academics/colleges-schools-institutes/life-sciences/student-resources/policies-guidelines.html for details regarding submission of final thesis copies and additional required documents after the defense.
+At least three weeks prior to the Thesis Defense, the PhD candidate should send the draft of the thesis to the Dean's Office (Training Program Coordinator), Program Director, and each member of the Final Examination Committee.
+See the "Guide to the PhD Degree and Thesis Manual".